Tigers vs. Braves Player Props Betting Odds

 McKinstry Stats

-- McKinstry has seven doubles, a triple, five home runs, 25 walks and 12 RBI (42 total hits).
-He has swiped 10 bases.
+- Zach McKinstry has seven doubles, a triple, five home runs, 25 walks and 12 RBI (42 total hits).
+He's also swiped 10 bases.

 McKinstry Recent Games